 To validate the block header, each Iron Fish node receiving it checks that all of its fields are set correctly.

-As a reminder, the Iron Fish block header consists of following data fields:
+As a reminder, the Iron Fish block header consists of the following data fields:

 A valid block header must follow all these verification rules: